weirenong/simpleinterface/README.md

-This project has been succeeded by SimpleInterfacetui and is not longer in development: https://github.com/weirenong/SimpleInterfacetui
+This project has been succeeded by SimpleAgent and is not longer in development: https://github.com/weirenong/SimpleAgenttui

 # SimpleInterface — Lightweight Local AI Agent Chat Interface